Everything We Know About 'Spider-Man: Beyond The Spider-Verse' That Will Conclude Miles Morales' Adventure

 Will there be more Spider-People?

-Yep, it certainly seems so.
-The writers have confirmed that Spider-Man: Beyond The Spider-Verse will bring in several new Spider-People to the scene.
+The writers have confirmed that Spider-Man: Beyond the Spider-Verse will bring in several new Spider-People to the scene.
 Additionally, Miles is also likely to see some of his old pals return for the final movie.

 Will there be more films on Miles Morales’ Spidey?